 Consumer behavior changes the on-demand economy of traditional and modern retail paradigms.
-To meet the demanding customer needs and to discover untapped revenue, modern retailers are rapidly adopting automated systems to improve order & inventory management.
-The order management system industry which provides these solutions is expected to grow at a CAGR of 10.4% is expected to reach nearly US$ 3.89 billion by 2026.
+To meet the demanding customer needs and to discover untapped revenue, modern retailers are rapidly adopting automated systems to improve order & omnichannel inventory management.

 Omnichannel order management is the complete process of managing customer orders, inventory, data and reporting across multiple sales channels, including physical locations, website, social media, and online marketplaces.